 The equity coordinator shall designate an investigator to promptly and reasonably investigate the complaint, who shall generally be the building administrator or designee.
 In the event the investigator is the alleged perpetrator, or otherwise has a conflict of interest, an alternate investigator shall be designated.
-The investigator shall commence an investigator needs more time to process the complaint, he/she shall notify the parties and keep them apprised of the status of the investigation.
+The investigator shall commence an investigation and proceed to completion no later than 30 days following receipt of the complaint.
+If the investigator needs more time to process the complaint, he/she shall notify the parties and keep them apprised of the status of the investigation.
 Both the complainant and the alleged perpetrator will be given an opportunity to be interviewed or give a statement.
 Witnesses may also be interviewed.
 District employees, students and volunteers shall fully and fairly cooperate in the investigation.
 The investigation shall be confidential to the extent consistent with the District's legal obligations and the necessity to investigate allegations of misconduct and take corrective action when this conduct has occurred.